Ponzi schemer Bernie Madoff dies in prison at 82

 “That’s something I live with, as well,” he said.

-Afterward, Ruth Madoff — often a target of victims’ scorn since her husband’s arrest — broke her silence that same day by issuing a statement claiming that she, too, had been misled by her high school sweetheart.
+Afterward, Ruth Madoff — often a target of victims’ scorn since her husband’s arrest — said she, too, had been misled by her high school sweetheart.

 “I am embarrassed and ashamed,” she said.
 “Like everyone else, I feel betrayed and confused.
 The man who committed this horrible fraud is not the man whom I have known for all these years.”

-About a dozen Madoff employees and associates were charged in the federal case.
-Five went on trial in late 2013 and watched DiPascali take the witness stand as the government’s star witness.
+About a dozen Madoff employees and associates were charged.
+Five went on trial in 2013.

-DiPascali recounted for jurors how just before the scheme was exposed, Madoff called him into his office.
+DiPascali was the prosecution's star witness.
+He recounted how just before the scheme was exposed, Madoff called him into his office.

 “He’d been staring out the window the all day,” DiPascali testified.
 “He turned to me and he said, crying, ‘I’m at the end of my rope. … Don’t you get it?
 The whole goddamn thing is a fraud.’”